volhaTaler/master_thesis/robot-playground-main/README.md

 # mulitmodal_trust

 Update constants in constants.py file to define correct filepaths, run numbers and all other constants that you might want to change.
+Also, the path for storing of the output (/home/robot-playground-main/multimodal_trust/outputs/phase/) must be adjusted.

 Run the script trainnao.py to train the robot network.
 The position of the Pepper robot need to be tested.
 Pepper's camera need to be calibrated.